-Toll-free (Canada/U.S.): 1-800-319-4610, or Toll (International): +1-604-638-5340.
+Toll-free (Canada/U.S.): +1-800-319-4610, or Toll (International): +1-604-638-5340.

-If any shareholder wishes to attend the Meeting in person, please contact (604) 558-1107 or info@artemisgoldinc.com in order for arrangements to be made that comply with all recommendations, regulations and orders related to the COVID-19 pandemic.
+If any shareholder wishes to attend the Meeting in person, please contact (604) 558-1107 or info@artemisgoldinc.com in order for arrangements to be made that comply with the Company's COVID-19 policy.
 No shareholder who is experiencing any symptoms of COVID-19, including fever, cough or difficulty breathing will be permitted to attend the Meeting in person.
 The Company may take additional precautionary measures in relation to the Meeting as necessary in response to further developments related to the COVID-19 pandemic and shall comply with all applicable recommendations, regulations and orders related thereto.
 In the event it is not possible or advisable to hold the Meeting in person, the Company will announce alternative arrangements for the Meeting as promptly as practicable, which may include holding the Meeting entirely by electronic means.